Determancer/Vanilla-Chair/vanillaChair/readme.txt

 Notifications:
 - When the chair (transformed from a stair) is facing south or east, and there is a opaque block right in front of it, then getting off the chair may cause suffocoating damage.
 Attach trapdoors beside the chair block can prevent this.
+- When the chair (transformed from a stair) is facing north or west, and there is a stair block right in front of it, then mining the "chair block" is not enough, and the player has to remove that stair block at the same time to actually remove the chair.
 - The expiration date on each chair is 3.4 years, after that the chair will degrade to a llama.